m&a community logo

 Structure of mergers and acquisitions

-A horizontal merger takes place when two companies operate in the same markets and have similar business goals.
+A horizontal merger takes place when two business entities operate in the same markets and have similar business goals.
 A horizontal merger usually means that a selling company merges with a rival.
-The best example is the integration of Facebook, Instagram, and Messenger.
+The best example is the integration of Meta (then Facebook), Instagram, and Messenger.

 A vertical merger happens when a particular company merges with its customer or supplier.
 It’s a common type of merger for technology companies.
 Apple is considered a perfect example of vertical integration since they not only produce software products but also hardware and components used in their electronic devices.

-This type of merger happens when two companies from totally different markets unite.
+This type of merger (conglomerate integration) happens when two companies from totally different markets unite.
 It’s often done to increase the market share, improve cross-border selling, and take advantage of synergies.
 Conglomeration mergers also take place for diversification reasons.
-The brightest example is the eBay and PayPal merge that happened in 2002.
+The brightest example is the eBay and PayPal merger that happened in 2002.

 Such a mergers and acquisitions deal is about the integration of two companies that operate in different business industries but serve the same consumer base.
 For example, a TV manufacturer acquires a cable company.

-The majority of M&A transactions happen when two companies unite to raise their economic value on the market.
+The majority of M&A transactions happen when two companies unite to raise their economic value and gain a higher market power.
 This way, the newly created combined company has a higher stock price than the two companies individually.
+Explore successful M&A synergies examples, such as revenue synergies and cost synergies, in our dedicated article.

 Two companies that operate in cyclical markets need to diversify their cash flows to avoid serious losses in case of a financial crisis in the industry.

-This is the logical outcome companies expect when entering a horizontal type of mergers and acquisitions.
-However, the companies get the same result in a vertical merge.
+This is the logical outcome companies expect when entering a horizontal type of merger and acquisition.
+However, the companies get the same result in a vertical merger.
 Acquiring the market power, a selling or acquiring company unlocks new financial opportunities.

 Mergers and acquisitions deal is a chance for a company to grow inorganically and faster.
 By merging with another company, it boosts its market share.